Second Home Mortgage | Requirements & Guide 2025

 Credit score requirements are slightly higher for second homes than for primary residences.
 Fannie Mae sets its minimum FICO at 620 for primary home purchase loans.
 But a second home loan backed by Fannie Mae requires a minimum credit score of 640 — and that’s with a 25% down payment and DTI below 36%.

 If you make a down payment of less than 25%, you typically need a credit score of at least 680 and low debts, or 720 with a higher debt-to-income ratio.
-Credit score requirements can also vary by lender.
-If you’re having trouble qualifying for a vacation home loan when you first apply, try shopping around for a lender with more lenient requirements.
+Credit score requirements can also vary by lender so shopping around may help you find more lenient requirements.

 7. Income required for a second home loan

-Debt-to-income ratio requirements depend on the size of your down payment and your credit score.
-Fannie Mae allows a DTI up to 45% with a 660 FICO score and at least 25% down.
+Debt-to-income ratio requirements depend on your down payment size and credit score.
+Fannie Mae allows a DTI up to 45% with a 660 FICO score and at least a 25% down payment.
 A 45% DTI means your total monthly payments add up to 45% of your gross monthly income.

 Unlike investment properties, you cannot use future rental income to help you qualify for a vacation home.
 You have to qualify with income from sources other than the property you are purchasing.
 If you’re buying a multi-unit vacation home, lenders will almost always treat your purchase as an investment property, whether or not you plan to rent it out.